agens-no/EllipticCurveKeyPair/README.md

 ## FAQ

 **Why am I not being prompted with touch id / device pin on simulator?**
-> The simulator doesn’t posess any secure enclave and therefore trying to access it would just lead to errors.
-For your leisure we store the private key in keychain instead of the secure enclave on simulator.
-This makes development faster and easier.
-The only diff [is a single line of code](https://github.com/agens-no/EllipticCurveKeyPair/blob/70c248e83e8c0aaf73a9c27a1bce4becfe257bba/Sources/EllipticCurveKeyPair.swift#L124-L137).
+> The simulator doesn’t possess any secure enclave and therefore trying to access it would just lead to errors.
+If you set `fallbackToKeychainIfSecureEnclaveIsNotAvailable` to `true` then the private key will be stored in keychain on simulator making it easy to test your application on simulator as well.

 **Where can I learn more?**
 > Check out this video on [WWDC 2015](https://developer.apple.com/videos/play/wwdc2015/706/) about Security in general or [click here](https://developer.apple.com/videos/play/wwdc2015/706/?time=2069) to skip right to the section about the Secure Enclave.